umarmughal824/micromasters/README.md

 **DEBUGGING NOTE:** If you see an error related to node-sass when you run this script, try running ``npm rebuild node-sass``

+#### 3) Build the containers
+Run this command:

+    docker-compose build

+You will also need to run this command whenever ``requirements.txt`` or ``test_requirements.txt`` change.

+#### 4) Create an Elasticsearch index
+To do this, run this command:

+    docker-compose run web ./manage.py recreate_index

+This is required to initialize the Elasticsearch index and mappings.
+This command should only need to be run when the Elasticsearch container is first created.
+It may also be run afterwards to clear and recreate existing indexes, and to reindex relevant documents.

-#### 3) Run the container
+#### 5) Run the container

-For first-time container start-up, start it with a full build:
+Start Django, PostgreSQL, and other related services:

-    docker-compose up --build
+    docker-compose up

 In another terminal tab, navigate the the MicroMasters directory and add a superuser in the now-running Docker container:

-    docker-compose run web python3 manage.py createsuperuser
+    docker-compose run web ./manage.py createsuperuser

-Starting the container after this can be done without the ``--build``
-param: ``docker-compose up``

 You should now be able to do the following: